Crusoe Kuningbal: Works

 Crusoe Kuningbal was a dancer, singer, painter and carver.
 He is known for creating ceremonial dance and songs as well as bark paintings of spirits.
-His bark paintings did not do well in the market, so not many were produced.
+His bark paintings did not do well in the market, so few were produced.
 In his region, Kuningbal was the first artist to produce sculptures for inclusion in local trade ceremony.
 He was also the first artist to put his works for sale at the newly opened art centre in the 1960s.
-He is best known for his carved sculptures of mimih spirits.
 His sculptures are each titled Mimih Spirit.
-They stand at a range of heights including, 184.5 cm, 114 cm, and 156 cm, with varying diameters to their cylindrical bodies such as 16.5 cm, 12 cm, and 14 cm.
-The size depends on the single piece of wood that is used to carve the figures.
+They stand at a range of heights depending on the single piece of wood that is used to carve the figures, ranging between 114-184.5 cm and a diameter of their cylindrical bodies of 12-16.5 cm.
 Kuningbal only used Brachychiton diversifolius trees, more commonly known as northern kurrajong.
-Artists from the Kuninjku/Kunibeidji language cluster continue to use this tree species for their carvings.
-Since then, many language groups in the region have depicted their cultural themes using the same medium.
-His earliest sculptures of mimih were smaller and less detailed than the later and more notable pieces; they were no taller than 1m, and the arms were depicted with grooves.
-Later pieces made follow a general pattern and aesthetic.
-The tree is harvested and carved to have two thin and short legs at the base.
-The torso is carved to be long, thin, and sometimes curved according to the natural growth of the tree it once was.
-The arms are carved at the base of the head out of and along the length of the torso.
-The head is then carved to be cylindrical with a sometimes slight conical shape.
+Artists from the Kuninjku/Kunibeidji language cluster continue to use this tree species for their carvings, with many language groups in the region using the same medium.
+His earliest sculptures of mimih were smaller and less detailed than his later works, being no taller than 1m, and the arms were depicted with grooves.
+Later pieces made follow a general pattern and aesthetic with the tree carved to have two short, thin legs at the base.
+The torso is carved to be long, thin, and sometimes curved according to the natural growth of the tree.
+The arms are carved at the base of the head and along the length of the torso.
+The head is cylindrical with a sometimes slight conical shape.
 Using natural pigments, large black circles are painted for eyes with a line of black below for a mouth.
 Dots in other natural pigment colours are then painted in flowing lines on the figure down the face, the arms, most plentifully on the torso, and partially down the legs.
 These sculptures are left unsigned.
 His sculptures were relatively smaller and less detailed than the ones his two sons, Owen and Crusoe, would go on to create after his death.